Fact-checking former President Trump’s and Texas Gov. Abbott’s visit to the border

 THE ANSWER

-The 800% increase cited by Abbott is true.
-But he does not mention that apprehensions at the Southwest border were down considerably in 2020 because of the COVID-19 pandemic.
+Yes, encounters at the Southwest border have gone up nearly 800%.
+But Gov. Abbott does not mention that encounters at the Southwest border were down considerably in 2020 because of the COVID-19 pandemic.

 WHAT WE FOUND